lf-/blog/content/posts/building-the-meowzor/index.md

 We used the GPIO pins of the DE1-SoC board, which are only documented properly in the schematic.
 They are 3.3v standard so work seamlessly with the stepper drivers.
-This is the pinout of that header, extracted from the schematic:
+This is the pinout of that header, extracted from the schematic and
+annotated:

 {% image(name="stepper-header-wiring.svg", colocated=true, process=false) %}
 Piece cut out of the DE1-SoC schematic showing the power pins and the pins